AlexanderB184/trashmap/readme.md

 void trashmap_reserve(trashmap_t* map, size_t extra);
 ```

-reimplementation of needed string.h functionality.
+Reimplementation of needed string.h functionality.
 This removes string.h as a dependency and means that the only dependency is malloc/realloc/free

 trashmap_strcmp: reimplementation of libc strcmp